bens4lsu/theskinny-publish/Content/blog2/a-hoakies-guide-to-september-8-2007.md

 (A real coonass will steam his oysters down there, and serve them with a fishbowl of beer.)

-Your hosts will insist that you put a drink in your hand right away, and insist that one remains there for the nine and a half hours â€” yes <i>nine and a half</i> â€” until kickoff.
+Your hosts will insist that you put a drink in your hand right away, and insist that one remains there for the nine and a half hours -- yes *nine and a half* -- until kickoff.
 Pacing is the name of the game on this particular Saturday.
 Especially with the heat, some of the fans on campus will drink to the point where they don't make the game.
 It wouldn't be dumb to covertly take a water every third or fourth drink, although you will be ridiculed if caught.

 Speaking of ridicule, the tiger fans are going to be tough on you.
 You will be called "tiger bait" all day long.
 Sometimes, you'll be addressed that way, as if were an old college nickname, and sometimes, it will be chanted at you by a crowd.